 Best Bombay Sandwich Chutney Recipe in 10 mins | Green Chutney for Sandwich

 Bombay Sandwich Chutney Recipe is one of the easiest and tastiest spreads.
 Replicate the taste of Mumbai roadside sandwiches at home.
-This versatile spicy green chutney also works as a perfect dipping sauce for deep-fried snacks, dhokla, or chaats, etc
+This versatile spicy green chutney also works as a perfect dipping sauce for deep-fried snacks, dhokla, chaats, etc

-In Indian cuisine, there are many chutney varieties to serve with different dishes – dipping sauce with snacks, as a side dish with main course meal, and toppings for the chaat items.
+In Indian cuisine, there are many chutney varieties to serve with different dishes – dipping sauce with snacks, as a side dish with a main course meal, and toppings for the chaat items.

 Today’s post is for a chutney specifically made for sandwiches.

 Growing up in Bombay, I’ve lots of fond memories of eating chutney sandwiches.